 An unscheduled closing of the University would occur only if, in the judgment of the President, or the Vice President for Business and Finance and the Provost in the President's absence, the safety of employees would be jeopardized unduly either by remaining at the University or by leaving home to report to work at the University.
 Examples of possible unscheduled closings include severe weather conditions, hazardous building conditions and civil emergencies.
 At his/her discretion, the President or designate may cancel classes or close the University.
 If classes are cancelled but the University is not closed, employees are expected to work a normal day.
 If there is an unscheduled closing, employees will be notified by the IWU Alert System.
 Employees may contact the emergency line at 556-1010 for closing information.
 Area media will also be notified including WJBC, WESN, The Pantagraph, WIHN, WGLT, WHOI, WEEK, WMBD and WCIA.
 The emergency line is the most authoritative source.

-If the President or designate closes the University before the work day begins, employees are not expected to report to work and will be paid for that day.
-However, if necessary certain critical employees may be called in to work.
+If the President or designate closes the University before the work day begins, employees are not expected to report to work and will be paid for the time scheduled to work for that day.